mreboucas/crush-management/README.md

 # Crush-management
-Node Api to manager crushs.
+Node Api Rest With MongoDb to manager crushs.

 # Technologies Used